newfies-dialer/newfies-dialer/docs/source/installation-overview.rst

 A Requirements file gives you a way to create an environment where you can put all optional dependencies which are needed for your Project/Application.

-To get started with Newfies-dialer you must have the following installed:
+To get started with Newfies-Dialer you must have the following installed:

 - python >= 2.4 (programming language)
 - Apache / http server with WSGI modules